Jabittner/openSAFT/README.md

 behind releasing the code is to promote discussion and open exploration of the SAFT method for concrete non-destructive inspection.

+Files:
+main.m - General Starter File To Inspect Example Dataset (JAB4.lbv) qgui.m - Example GUI built using MATLAB to Test Different Color Gains a_filereader.m - Simple binary file reader configured to read in 66 time domain signals 2048 points in length. a_plotBscan.m - SAFT Algorithm to assemble a B-Scan estimate and plot as a image

 # Submissions
 -This is an open project, the authors welcome suggestions, new code, and posting of problem datasets.